seankmartin/made-mistakes-gatsby/src/posts/neuroscience/bib.md

 ```

 ## Is photorealism important for perception of expressive virtual humans in virtual reality?
+The final authenticated version is available online at https://doi.org/10.1145/3349609.
 ```.bib
 @article{zibrek_is_2019,
 	title = {Is {Photorealism} {Important} for {Perception} of {Expressive} {Virtual} {Humans} in {Virtual} {Reality}?},